 Did your great grandma have heart disease?
 Did grandpa have a heart attack?
-What about your mom and dad?
-Following the pattern of a heart issues in your family can help predict the likelihood of you or other family members having the same condition.
+What about your mom and dad, aunts and uncles?
+Following the pattern of heart issues in your family can help predict the likelihood of you or other family members having the same condition.
 February is American Heart Month and a good reminder to make time for a quick family history check.
 Here are the top five things you should know about your family history and what to take to heart.

 When it comes to your family history, take it to heart.

 1. Know your history.

 Exploring your family history and sharing it with your primary health care provider is a good idea for more reasons than just heart health, but knowing your heart disease risk is a good place to start if you’ve never taken the time to think about the family tree.
 Even if you don’t know your full family history or don’t have the time or resources to track your ancestry back over centuries, start with what you do know.
 A good place to begin is your immediate family.
-Take note of whether your brothers, sisters, parents or grandparents on both sides had heart disease or stroke, along with their age when they were diagnosed.
-The American Heart Association (AHA) provides an easy-to-use family health tree to help you can organize this information quickly.
+Take note of whether your brothers, sisters, parents or grandparents on both sides experienced heart disease or stroke, along with their age when they were diagnosed.
+The American Heart Association (AHA) provides an easy-to-use family health tree to help you organize this information quickly.

 2. Go beyond the history.

 There are other genetic factors to be aware of, even if your family has a clean bill of heart health.
 Demographic factors such as race, ethnicity, and gender can have an impact on your risk of developing certain conditions.
 For example, according to the AHA, statistics show that about one in three Hispanic people will have high blood pressure and nearly half will have high blood cholesterol.
 The AHA also says African-Americans face higher risks for high blood pressure, diabetes and stroke.

 3. Lifestyle matters.